kendarorg/HttpAnsweringMachine/docs/generated/runyourapp_java11.md

 And create the image

 <pre>
-docker build --rm -t testapp.master .
+docker build  -t testapp.master .
 </pre>

 ## Prepare the application container<a id="preparehamcontainer"></a>